 How to Protest Your Property Tax Value

-If you received your property tax appraisal and were shocked by what you saw, you are not alone!
+If when you receive your property tax appraisal, you're shocked by what you see, you are not alone!
 I have helped lots of people throughout my career in preparing to protest their property taxes, so I want to share with you what you can do to protest.